 If you are injured in a bus accident–either as a passenger, the occupant of another vehicle, a pedestrian, or a cyclist–it is important to consult with an experienced Philadelphia personal injury lawyer who can advise you of your legal rights.
 If you were injured by or while riding a SEPTA bus, you have to file a claim with the agency before you can proceed with a personal injury lawsuit in court.
 The claims process gives SEPTA a chance to review your accident and make a settlement offer.
 But these offers are often far too low to fully compensate you for your medical bills and other accident-related losses.

-So if you have been involved in a bus accident and need legal advice on what steps to take next, contact Quinn Law Group today to schedule an initial consultation.
+So if you have been involved in a bus accident and need legal advice on what steps to take next, contact Quinn Injury Lawyers today to schedule an initial consultation.
 Your well-being and pursuit of justice are our top priorities.
 Don’t let a bus accident derail your life; let us help you get back on the road to recovery.